Celebrating Indigenous Peoples

 Let's save cultural diversity

-The so-called indigenous peoples actually represent a considerable number of ethnic groups, each with their own dialect and particular culture, although similarities can be found from one to another.
-In Vietnam, for example, the K'Ho, the Ma and the Lach are close to the Cil - the ethnic group of the weavers with whom we work, etc. A person of the Cils ethnic group understands only 70% of a K'Ho!
+Those we call indigenous peoples actually represent a considerable number of ethnic groups, each with their own dialect and particular culture, although similarities can be found between them.
+In Vietnam, for example, the K'Ho, the Ma and the Lach are close to the Cil - the ethnic group of the weavers with whom we work, etc. A person of the Cils ethnic group only understands 70% of a K'Ho!

-Moreover, these people have different ways of life and thinking from the Western trend.
-Neither materialistic nor envious, they are satisfied with what they have.
-There is among them a real sense of community, sharing and mutual aid.
-If someone is sick, it is the whole community that contributes to help them.
+Moreover, these people have lifestyles and ways of thinking that are different from Western trends.
+Neither materialistic nor envious, they are content with what they have.
+They have a real sense of community, sharing, and mutual aid.
+If someone is sick, the entire community pools resources to help them.

 K'Gut weaves on his backstrap loom.